 Irritable bowel syndrome (IBS) is a chronic disorder that affects the digestive system.
 Signs and symptoms of IBS include cramping, abdominal pain, stool irregularities, bloating, flatulence, and diarrhea or constipation.

-Living with IBS can be frustrating — the side effects on your everyday life are significant.
+Living with IBS can be frustrating, and the side effects on your everyday life are significant.
+I work with patients every day who struggle to feel like they, and not their digestive system, are in control of day-to-day life.

-Let’s review the 11 best natural remedies for IBS, backed by scientific research.
+Let’s review the 15 best natural remedies for IBS, including the best IBS diets, backed by scientific research.

 - Cauliflower